postsharp/Metalama.Documentation/content/conceptual/installing/install-vsx.md

 > [!WARNING]
 > This Metalama Visual Studio Plugin requires Visual Studio 2022

-1. Go to `Extensions` > `Manage Extensions`
+1. Go to `Extensions` > `Manage Extensions`.

     ![step1](../../images/ext_manage_1.png)

 2. Click on `Manage Extensions`.
-This will show the prompt like this
+This will show the prompt like this.

     ![step2](../../images/ext_manage_2.png)

-3. Type "Metalama" in the searchbox to the right of this prompt as shown below
+3. Type "Metalama" in the search box to the right of this prompt as shown below.

     ![step3](../../images/ext_manage_3.png)

-4. Click the `Download` button to initiate the download
+4. Click the `Download` button to initiate the download.

     ![step4](../../images/ext_manage_4.png)